 - Mash the Bananas: Peel and mash the ripe bananas until smooth.
 They should measure out to 1 cup.3 ripe bananas

-- Mix Wet Ingredients: In a large bowl, combine the mashed bananas, granulated sugar, plant-based milk, melted coconut oil, and vanilla extract.
-Beat the wet ingredients for a few minutes to ensure the sugar dissolves.½ cup granulated sugar, ½ cup plant-based milk, ¼ cup coconut oil, 1 teaspoon vanilla extract
+- Mix Wet Ingredients: In a large bowl, whisk mashed bananas, sugar, melted coconut oil, vanilla, and plant-based milk until combined.
+Add the chia egg and mix well.½ cup granulated sugar, ½ cup plant-based milk, ¼ cup coconut oil, 1 teaspoon vanilla extract

 - Combine Dry Ingredients: To the wet ingredients, add the gluten-free flour, baking soda, baking powder, salt, clove, and cinnamon.
 Beat on low until just combined.
 Be careful not to overmix.
 Let the batter rest for 5-10 minutes.2 cups gluten-free all-purpose flour, 1 teaspoon baking soda, 1 teaspoon baking powder, 1 teaspoon ground cinnamon, ½ teaspoon salt, ½ teaspoon ground clove